For Those Who Prefer to Know

 Neurologist

-Dr. Fanny Elahi is a physician-scientist and Associate Professor in the Departments of Neurology, Neuroscience, and Pathology at the Icahn School of Medicine at Mount Sinai in New York City.
-She serves as Director of Fluid Biomarker Research at the Barbara and Maurice Deane Center for Wellness and Cognitive Health and is one of the leaders at the Alzheimer's Disease Research Center, where she co-directs the Genetics and Genomics Core and oversees the development of novel blood biomarkers for neurodegenerative diseases.
-She also has an appointment at the James J. Peters Department of Veterans Affairs Medical Center.
-Dr. Elahi's research is pushing the boundaries of methods and approaches and breaking down silos to move the needle on therapeutic discoveries for dementia with a focus on genetic diseases, such as CADASIL.
-By combining molecular techniques with clinical data, and advanced data analytics, her multidisciplinary research program is studying the link between blood vessel disease and neurodegeneration.
-A major focus is the development of blood biomarkers and the combination of markers with in vitro models of disease to advance understanding of disease mechanisms and identification of novel drug targets.
+Dr. Fanny Elahi is a physician-scientist and Associate Professor of Neurology, Neuroscience, and Pathology at the Icahn School of Medicine at Mount Sinai in New York City.
+She directs fluid biomarker research at the Barbara and Maurice Deane Center for Wellness and Cognitive Health and co-directs the Biomarkers and Genomics Core of the Mount Sinai Alzheimer’s Disease Research Center, where she leads efforts to develop novel blood biomarkers for neurodegenerative diseases.
+Her research program is at the forefront of breaking down disciplinary silos to advance therapeutic discovery for dementia, with a particular focus on genetic diseases such as CADASIL.
+By integrating molecular techniques, clinical data, and advanced analytics, Dr. Elahi and her team are uncovering the mechanistic links between blood vessel disease and neurodegeneration.
+A major emphasis is on the development of blood biomarkers and their integration with in vitro and in vivo disease models to identify new drug targets.
 She is passionate about translating laboratory findings into clinical applications, and drug discovery for dementia-causing diseases.
+Dr. Elahi earned a BS in Comparative Literature and Society from Columbia University, a DPhil in Neurogenetics from the University of Oxford, and an MD from the Icahn School of Medicine at Mount Sinai.

-Dr. Fanny Elahi is a physician-scientist and Associate Professor in the Departments of Neurology, Neuroscience, and Pathology at the Icahn School of Medicine at Mount Sinai in New York City.
-She serves as Director of Fluid Biomarker Research at the Barbara and Maurice Deane Center for Wellness and Cognitive Health and is one of the leaders at the Alzheimer's Disease Research Center, where she co-directs the Genetics and Genomics Core and oversees the development of novel blood biomarkers for neurodegenerative diseases.
-She also has an appointment at the James J. Peters Department of Veterans Affairs Medical Center.
-Dr. Elahi's research is pushing the boundaries of methods and approaches and breaking down silos to move the needle on therapeutic discoveries for dementia with a focus on genetic diseases, such as CADASIL.
-By combining molecular techniques with clinical data, and advanced data analytics, her multidisciplinary research program is studying the link between blood vessel disease and neurodegeneration.
-A major focus is the development of blood biomarkers and the combination of markers with in vitro models of disease to advance understanding of disease mechanisms and identification of novel drug targets.
+Dr. Fanny Elahi is a physician-scientist and Associate Professor of Neurology, Neuroscience, and Pathology at the Icahn School of Medicine at Mount Sinai in New York City.
+She directs fluid biomarker research at the Barbara and Maurice Deane Center for Wellness and Cognitive Health and co-directs the Biomarkers and Genomics Core of the Mount Sinai Alzheimer’s Disease Research Center, where she leads efforts to develop novel blood biomarkers for neurodegenerative diseases.
+Her research program is at the forefront of breaking down disciplinary silos to advance therapeutic discovery for dementia, with a particular focus on genetic diseases such as CADASIL.
+By integrating molecular techniques, clinical data, and advanced analytics, Dr. Elahi and her team are uncovering the mechanistic links between blood vessel disease and neurodegeneration.
+A major emphasis is on the development of blood biomarkers and their integration with in vitro and in vivo disease models to identify new drug targets.
 She is passionate about translating laboratory findings into clinical applications, and drug discovery for dementia-causing diseases.
+Dr. Elahi earned a BS in Comparative Literature and Society from Columbia University, a DPhil in Neurogenetics from the University of Oxford, and an MD from the Icahn School of Medicine at Mount Sinai.

 Biomedical Engineer

-Dr. Zahi A. Fayad serves as the Lucy G. Moses Professor of Medical Imaging and Bioengineering at the Icahn School of Medicine at Mount Sinai.
-He is Professor of Radiology (vice-chair for research) and Professor of Medicine (Cardiology).
-He is the founding Director of the BioMedical Engineering and Imaging Institute.
-Dr. Fayad's research has been dedicated to the detection and prevention of cardiovascular disease with many seminal contributions in the field of multimodality biomedical imaging (MR, CT, PET and PET/MR) and nanomedicine.
-Recent collaborative work has been in: 1) the study of psychosocial stress exposure in the brain, the cardiovascular system and the immune system; 2) the development of platform nanotechnology to produce nanobiologics for immunotherapy in multiple disease conditions; 3) the development of the Mount Sinai Imaging Research Warehouse (de-identified, pseudo-anonymized images and metadata) as a unique repository of radiological imaging big data for focused imaging and general healthcare research.
+Dr. Zahi A. Fayad is the Lucy G. Moses Professor of Medical Imaging and Bioengineering and founding director of the BioMedical Engineering and Imaging Institute at Mount Sinai.
+A finalist in the XPRIZE Healthspan competition, his research brings together AI, imaging, and nanomedicine to advance precision medicine, with a focus on cardiovascular and immune-related diseases.
+He pioneered MRI vessel-wall imaging (CARADS), advanced PET imaging of vascular inflammation, and uncovered links between brain activity, inflammation, and cardiovascular risk.
+His work on HDL-based nanoparticles is moving toward clinical translation in cancer, autoimmune disease, and transplant rejection.
+Dr. Fayad also directs the Mount Sinai DigiTwin Project, an AI-driven platform for real-time, personalized health optimization.
 Dr. Fayad had his engineering trainings at Bradley University (BS, Electrical Engineering '89), the Johns Hopkins University (MS, Biomedical Engineering '91), and at the University of Pennsylvania (PhD Bioengineering '96).
 From 1996 to 1997 he was junior faculty in the Department of Radiology at the University of Pennsylvania.
 In 1997 he joined the faculty at the Mount Sinai School of Medicine as Assistant Professor in Radiology and Medicine (Cardiology).

-Dr. Zahi A. Fayad serves as the Lucy G. Moses Professor of Medical Imaging and Bioengineering at the Icahn School of Medicine at Mount Sinai.
-He is Professor of Radiology (vice-chair for research) and Professor of Medicine (Cardiology).
-He is the founding Director of the BioMedical Engineering and Imaging Institute.
-Dr. Fayad's research has been dedicated to the detection and prevention of cardiovascular disease with many seminal contributions in the field of multimodality biomedical imaging (MR, CT, PET and PET/MR) and nanomedicine.
-Recent collaborative work has been in: 1) the study of psychosocial stress exposure in the brain, the cardiovascular system and the immune system; 2) the development of platform nanotechnology to produce nanobiologics for immunotherapy in multiple disease conditions; 3) the development of the Mount Sinai Imaging Research Warehouse (de-identified, pseudo-anonymized images and metadata) as a unique repository of radiological imaging big data for focused imaging and general healthcare research.
+Dr. Zahi A. Fayad is the Lucy G. Moses Professor of Medical Imaging and Bioengineering and founding director of the BioMedical Engineering and Imaging Institute at Mount Sinai.
+A finalist in the XPRIZE Healthspan competition, his research brings together AI, imaging, and nanomedicine to advance precision medicine, with a focus on cardiovascular and immune-related diseases.
+He pioneered MRI vessel-wall imaging (CARADS), advanced PET imaging of vascular inflammation, and uncovered links between brain activity, inflammation, and cardiovascular risk.
+His work on HDL-based nanoparticles is moving toward clinical translation in cancer, autoimmune disease, and transplant rejection.
+Dr. Fayad also directs the Mount Sinai DigiTwin Project, an AI-driven platform for real-time, personalized health optimization.
 Dr. Fayad had his engineering trainings at Bradley University (BS, Electrical Engineering '89), the Johns Hopkins University (MS, Biomedical Engineering '91), and at the University of Pennsylvania (PhD Bioengineering '96).
 From 1996 to 1997 he was junior faculty in the Department of Radiology at the University of Pennsylvania.
 In 1997 he joined the faculty at the Mount Sinai School of Medicine as Assistant Professor in Radiology and Medicine (Cardiology).

 Nicholas A. Marston, MD